Open-Bytes/SwiftUINavigator/README.md

 navigator.dismiss()
 ```

-> Important Note: The 2 ways of dismissing supports `DismissDestination`.
+> Important Note: You have 4 options in dismissing the current view.
 > for more details, see [DismissDestination](#dismissdestination)

 ### DismissDestination

-Defines the type of dismiss operation.
+`DismissDestination` Defines the type of dismiss operation.

 ```swift
 public enum DismissDestination {